-And here are some sample outputs for data from the 2010 US census, each constructed using a similar set of code:
+And here are some sample outputs for 300 million points of data (one per person in the USA) from the 2010 census, each constructed using code like the above:

 Other resources ¶

 You can watch a short talk about datashader on YouTube: Datashader: Revealing the Structure of Genuinely Big Data .
-The video, Visualizing Billions of Points of Data , and its slides from a February 2016 one-hour talk introducing Datashader are also available, but do not cover more recent extensions to the library.
+The video Visualizing Billions of Points of Data (and its slides ) from a February 2016 one-hour talk first introducing Datashader are also available, but do not cover more recent extensions to the library.

 Some of the original ideas for datashader were developed under the name Abstract Rendering, which is described in a 2014 SPIE VDA paper .

 The source code for datashader is maintained at our Github site, and is documented using the API link on this page.

 We recommend the Getting Started Guide to learn the basic concepts and start using Datashader as quickly as possible.